daversion/ping-pong-test/README.md

 ## Technologies Used

-_I used basic HTML, CSS, and jQuery._
+_I used HTML, Bootstrap, jQuery, mocha.js and chai.js_

 ### Legal